snehasis49/task-management/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Here's how you can help:

-### Getting Started
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.

+### 🚨 Important Notice
+**Attribution to Snehasis Santra is required in forks and derivative works.**
+**Project name must not be renamed without permission.**

+### Quick Start for Contributors
 1. **Fork the repository** on GitHub
 2. **Clone your fork** locally
 3. **Create a feature branch** from `main`